 Technical issues are not considered valid excuses for handing in late work.
 WebCampus can be accessed from any computer with Internet access.
-If you experience technical problems on your home computer, you have the option of using a colleague’s or family member’s computer, a public library, etc. It is also your responsibility to be certain assignments are submitted properly and received by your instructor.
+If you experience technical problems on your home computer, you have the option of using a colleague’s or family member’s computer, an on-campus or public library computer, etc. It is also your responsibility to be certain assignments are submitted properly and received by your instructor.

 Your course site will have instructions on how to submit assignments, access the discussion board and use other features in WebCampus.
 Assignments are due on specific days and by specific times, and all proctored exams must be taken within the assigned dates.
-(If ProctorU is the proctoring method used in your class, additional technical requirements must be met before you can take your exam.)
+(Students living outside of a 100-mile radius from the University of Nevada, Reno must acquire additional materials in order to complete the proctored exam(s).)

 Motivation and organization are necessary skills required for online learning.
 Students must organize themselves for every aspect of class, including submitting assignments by the indicated deadlines and scheduling and taking tests within the designated time frames.
 Although online learning provides a flexible modality of study, the rules for successful completion are rigid.
 Therefore, accommodations cannot be made when students deviate from the expectations as stated on the course site.